UC Sampdoria: Early years and the achievements in the Mantovani era (1946–1993)

-Decline and resurgence (1993–present)
+Enrico Mantovani Ownership (1993–2002)

 On 14 October 1993, Paolo Mantovani died suddenly and was replaced by his son Enrico.
-During his first season (1993–94), Sampdoria won one more Coppa Italia and placed third in Serie A. During the following four seasons, many players from his father's tenure left the club but many important acquisitions were made which kept Sampdoria in the top tier Serie A. This included the likes of Argentine internationals Juan Sebastián Verón and Ariel Ortega, and international midfielders Clarence Seedorf and Christian Karembeu.
+During his first season (1993–94), Sampdoria won one more Coppa Italia and placed fourth in Serie A. During the following four seasons, many players from his father's tenure left the club but many important acquisitions were made which kept Sampdoria in the top tier Serie A. This included the likes of Argentine internationals Juan Sebastián Verón and Ariel Ortega, and international midfielders Clarence Seedorf and Christian Karembeu.
 In April 1995 Sampdoria reached the semi-final stage of the Cup Winners' Cup, losing out to Arsenal on penalties after two legs.

 In May 1999 Sampdoria were relegated from Serie A and did not return to the top flight until 2003.

+Riccardo Garrone Ownership (2002–2013)

-During this time, Sampdoria was acquired by Riccardo Garrone, an Italian oil businessman.
+In 2002 Sampdoria was acquired by Riccardo Garrone, an Italian oil businessman.
 Sampdoria returned to Serie A in 2003 led by talisman Francesco Flachi, and ended their first season in eighth place.
 After several more top-half finishes, manager Walter Novellino gave way to Walter Mazzarri in 2007.

 With the signings of forwards Antonio Cassano from Real Madrid, and Giampaolo Pazzini in January 2008, Sampdoria ended the 2007–08 season in sixth position and qualified for the 2008–09 UEFA Cup.
 The following season, they came fourth and qualified for the UEFA Champions League play-offs under manager Luigi Delneri, who left for Juventus.
 With the departures also of CEO Giuseppe Marotta, and both Cassano and Pazzini, and the squad being stretched by Champions League football, Sampdoria were relegated to Serie B after a 2–1 loss at home to Palermo in May 2011.
 In the following season June 2012, Sampdoria won promotion back to Serie A after defeating Varese 4–2 on aggregate in the play-off final.

+Edoardo Garrone Ownership (2013–2014)

+In 2013, following the death of his father, Edoardo Garrone took over the presidency of Sampdoria, but his main goal was to sell it as soon as possible to free himself of the debts that the company had incurred over the previous years.

+The sale of Sampdoria to Massimo Ferrero was widely contested by Sampdoria fans.
+A sell-off, which even after years, some fans continue to reproach in 2023.

+In 2023, after Massimo Ferrero's arrest in 2021 and the continuous protests from the fans, he clarified that the sale was a mistake due to pressure from his family to sell Sampdoria as soon as possible.
+A further wrong choice defined by Garrone because it was sold to an unreliable person.